Safe Spaces for Girls

 Safe Spaces for

-Married Adoclescents
+Married Adolescents

 “You could say the girls are being re-educated in the fundamentals they were taught in school but never learned.
 The mentors sit them down and teach the girls in a practical way, and when they get back home, they share what they learn with their siblings.”